andrewpey/vtland/_posts/2018-11-10-spooky-driven-development.md

 ## Tier 3

-As some of you may already now, this year we went *a little* further:
+As some of you may already know, this year we went *a little* further:

 ![](/assets/hell-or-high-water/rth3_short.gif)